Decapitation (military strategy)

 Decapitation is a military strategy aimed at removing the leadership or command and control of a hostile government or group.

 In nuclear warfare

 In nuclear warfare theory, a decapitation strike is a pre-emptive first strike attack that aims to destabilize an opponent's military and civil leadership structure in the hope that it will severely degrade or destroy its capacity for nuclear retaliation.
 It is essentially a subset of a counterforce strike but whereas a counterforce strike seeks to destroy weapons directly, a decapitation strike is designed to remove an enemy's ability to use its weapons.

-Strategies against decapitation strikes include the following:
+There is also delegation of ICBM/SLBM launch capability to local commanders in the event of a decapitation strike.